What is Software Metering?

 Negotiate renewals from a position of knowledge

-Match license type to actual usage (e.g., "light user" vs. "full user" licenses)
+Match licence type to actual usage (e.g. "light user" vs "full user" licences)

 Plan application rollouts using adoption metrics